arianvp/cgroup-exporter/README.md

 [`google/cadvisor`](https://github.com/google/cadvisor) is too heavy-weight, tries to do way more than cgroups, tries to support both cgroupv1 and cgroupv2, and is missing a lot of metrics (like pressure stall information).
-Furthermore they focus on "containers", whilst cgroups and containers are non synonyms.
-Cgroups are used for all services on a modern linux system for resource management.
+Furthermore they focus on "containers", whilst cgroups and containers are not synonyms.
+Cgroups are used for all services on a modern linux system for resource management; not just containers.

 [`mosquito/cgroups-exporter`](https://github.com/mosquito/cgroups-exporter) also comes with the baggage of supporting both cgroupv1 and cgroupv2, and is missing a lot of metrics.